 Reporting Entity: The Board of Trustees is the level of government which has governance responsibilities over all activities related to public elementary school education in the District.
-The District, Auburn Union School District Financing Corporation (the "Corporation") and Auburn/Foresthill Financing Authority (the "Authority") have a financial and operational relationship which meets the reporting entity definition criteria of Codification of Governmental Accounting and Financial Reporting Standards, Section 2100, for inclusion of the Corporation and the Authority have been included in the financial statements of the District as blended component units.
+The District, Auburn Union School District Financing Corporation (the "Corporation") and Auburn/Foresthill Financing Authority (the "Authority") have a financial and operational relationship which meets the reporting entity definition criteria of Codification of Governmental Accounting and Financial Reporting Standards, Section 2100, for inclusion of the Corporation and the Authority as component units of the District.
+Accordingly, financial activities of the Corporation and the Authority have been included in the financial statements of the District as blended component units.